-The Legacy of Kountry Kraft – The Beginnings of Custom Cabinetry
+The Legacy of Kountry Kraft – The Beginnings of the Custom Cabinet Maker

 Kountry Kraft was founded in 1959 – when the cabinetry industry itself was still in its infancy.
 Prior to the 1950s, there truly was not a custom cabinetry industry to speak of.
 At that time, it was common for homes to come with standard kitchen cabinetry constructed by home builders.
 These cabinets were simple and often framed against the kitchen walls without a back.
 They were commonly made of metal or wood, and were rarely found in any other room besides the kitchen.
 There were no custom options, and rarely did the homeowner have a choice of wood or style.
 Cabinets were simply viewed as a part of home construction.